FIT College – Student Handbook

 - 1. Electronic Upload:

 - a.
-Use the upload function in your student area for each topic to send assessment items to the College for marking – be sure to save a backup copy to your hard drive.
+Use the upload function in your student lounge for each task to submit assessment items for marking – be sure to save a backup copy to your hard drive.

 - b.
 Be sure to check the size of your file and be aware of the time large files may take and the limits to your monthly broadband provider account.